williamsni14463/MMBC-Actuator-PLC/RND_pt100_openplc_progress_log.md

 ### Issue #1 — Sensor reads 0 Ω / -242°C immediately after starting the OpenPLC Runtime program

 **Symptom:**
-PT100 readings are correct (Section 4.3) right up until the OpenPLC program is started ("Start PLC").
+I could see that the PT100 readings are correct (Section 4.3) right up until the OpenPLC program is started ("Start PLC").
 Immediately afterward, the sensor reports 0 Ω resistance and ~-242°C. Stopping the PLC program does **not** fix it.
-Only unplugging/repowering the Pi restores correct readings — until the PLC is started again.
+Only unplugging/repowering the Pi restores correct readings, until the PLC is started again which then it breaks again.

-**Diagnostic steps:**
+**Diagnostic**
-1. Hypothesis: OpenPLC's GPIO handling for the Pi is conflicting with the SPI bus the MAX31865 needs.
+1. Hypothesis: I think that OpenPLC's GPIO handling for the Pi conflicts with the SPI bus the MAX31865 needs.
-2. Checked pin states with `pinctrl` (replacement for the deprecated `raspi-gpio` on current Pi OS) for GPIO 5, 7, 8, 9, 10, 11 — once with the PLC stopped, once right after starting it:
+2. I checked the pin states with `pinctrl`  for GPIO 5, 7, 8, 9, 10, 11 — once with the PLC stopped, once right after starting it:

 | Pin | Role | State *before* Start PLC | State *after* Start PLC |
 |---|---|---|---|